- General Information

 Please contact us (firstname.lastname@example.org).

-Volunteers have some advantages and can give support in several areas, such as, for example, accompanying a foreign intern since his/her arrival in Portugal (“buddy”), organizing actions to promote IAESTE Portugal at your college, supporting the organization of a social event for foreign interns who are in the country, creating posts for us to publish in the social networks, etc.
+Volunteers have some advantages and can provide support in several areas, such as, for example, accompanying a foreign intern since his/her arrival in Portugal (“buddy”), organizing actions to promote IAESTE Portugal at your college, supporting the organization of a social event for foreign interns who are in the country, creating posts for us to publish on social networks, etc.